-As at 30 June 2023, the Consolidated Entity's Own availt and a dwards to address the Consell dated exploration assets of \$24.5m represent 78% of the total assets of the Consolidated Entity as disclosed in Note 12.
-Exploration assets are initially recognised at cost and any additional expenditure is capitalised to the exploration asset in accordance with the Consolidated Entity's accounting policy as disclosed in Note 1.
+Why significant How our audit addressed the key audit matter As at 30 June 2024, the Consolidated Entity's exploration assets of \$29.7m represent 94% of the total assets as disclosed in Note 10.
+Our audit procedures to address the Consolidated Entity's assessment of impairment indicators for exploration assets included: Exploration assets are initially recognised at cost and any additional expenditure is capitalised to the exploration asset in accordance with the Consolidated Entity's accounting policy as disclosed in Note 1.
 At each reporting date the Directors assess the Consolidated Entity's exploration assets for indicators of impairment.
 The decision as to whether there are indicators that require the Consolidated Entity's exploration assets to be assessed for impairment in accordance with the requirements of Australian Accounting Standards involved judgment, including whether, the rights to tenure for the areas of interest are current, the Consolidated Entity's ability and intention to continue to evaluate and develop the area of interest and whether the results of the Consolidated Entity's exploration and evaluation work to date are sufficiently progressed for a decision to be made as to the commercial viability or otherwise of the area of interest.
 We considered this to be a key audit matter due to the value of the exploration assets relative to total assets and the significant judgments involved in the assessment of indicators of impairment.
-Our audit procedures to address the Consolidated Entity's assessment of impairment indicators for exploration assets included: Understanding of the current exploration program and any associated risks.
-Inquiry of management regarding the Consolidated Entity's right to explore in the relevant exploration area, which included obtaining and assessing supporting documentation such as license agreements.
-Evaluated the Consolidated Entity's intention to carry out significant exploration and evaluation activity in the relevant areas of interest, which included an assessment of the Consolidated Entity's cash-flow forecast models, discussions with senior management and Directors as to the intentions and strategy of the Consolidated Entity.
-Agreed a sample of costs capitalised for the financial period to supporting documentation and assessing whether these costs meet the requirements of Australian Accounting Standards and the Consolidated Entity's accounting policy.
-Assessed whether the methodology used by the Consolidated Entity to identify indicators of impairment met the requirements of Australian Accounting Standards.
-Assessed the adequacy of the related disclosures in the Notes to the financial report.
+Understanding the current exploration program and any associated risks.
+Evaluating the Consolidated Entity's right to explore in the relevant exploration area, which included obtaining and assessing supporting documentation such as license agreements.
+Assessing the Consolidated Entity's intention to carry out significant exploration and evaluation activity in the relevant areas of interest, which included an assessment of the Consolidated Entity's cash-flow forecast models, discussions with senior management and Directors as to the intentions and strategy of the Consolidated Entity.
+Agreeing on a sample basis, costs capitalised for the period to supporting documentation and assessing whether these costs meet the requirements of Australian Accounting Standards and the Consolidated Entity's accounting policy.
+Assessing whether the methodology used by the Consolidated Entity to identify indicators of impairment met the requirements of Australian Accounting Standards.